-- A high efficiency Energy from Waste plant, with enough capacity to treat 245,000 tonnes a year of SWDWP's residual waste and local Commercial and Industrial (C&I) waste (after recycling has taken place) - The project will divert between 97 and 100 per cent of the Partnership area's residual waste that currently goes to landfill - Around 70 percent of the waste will be household waste, the rest will be C&I waste - MVV will not incinerate radioactive material within the plant and this is specified in the contract with SWDWP.
+- A high efficiency Energy from Waste plant, with enough capacity to treat 245,000 tonnes a year of SWDWP's residual waste and local Commercial and Industrial (C&I) waste (after recycling has taken place) - The project will divert between 97 and 100 per cent of the Partnership area's residual waste that currently goes to landfill - Around 70 percent of the waste will be household waste, the rest will be C&I waste - MVV will not incinerate radioactive material within the plant and this is specified in the contract with SWDWP. - The plant will generate up to 22.5 MW of electricity and up to 23.3 MW of heat, which will be used to heat the Dockyard and Naval Base, plus potentially in the future houses and offices in Plymouth

-- The net efficiency of the plant will average 39 per cent, reaching a maximum of 49 per cent - compared with around 23 per cent for an EfW plant without Combined Heat and Power (CHP) - The generation capacity is equivalent to the demand of electricity of more than 37,000 households and the heat demand of around 1,200 households. - There will be dedicated vehicle access to the site, which will be outside the controlled Dockyard area - The plant area will include public facilities, such as a community area for which MVV welcomes views on its use - There is potential for community use of Blackies Wood
+- ► The net efficiency of the plant will average 39 per cent, reaching a maximum of 49 per cent compared with around 23 per cent for an EfW plant without Combined Heat and Power (CHP) - The generation capacity is equivalent to the demand of electricity of more than 37,000 households and the heat demand of around 1,200 households. - There will be dedicated vehicle access to the site, which will be outside the controlled Dockyard area - The plant area will include public facilities, such as a community area for which MVV welcomes views on its use - There is potential for community use of Blackies Wood - Up to 300 jobs will be generated during construction as well as 33 permanent jobs during operation, with a further 70 indirect jobs, such as in contracted plant maintenance - MVV will invest €250 million in the project